edhowland/viper/Roadmap.md

 The rationale for this is to prevent users  from clobbering the built-in macro stuff whenever they perform a git pull to get the latest release.

+- Fix broken help system

+Currently based on parsing MarkDown files in :vhome/doc

+The help system should be made more just pure Vish code Of course, this requires the above Vish changes.
+E.g. argc, argv and locating things in .config/vish Help should be made portable, meaning across OSes and allowing for user contributed help strings

+Q: Can Vish functions contain docstrings like Python?

+- add man pages

+/v/man/1/cd,mv,tee ... .etc

+Also Markdown files
+Built from the RDoc strings in Ruby source code in :vhome/lib/bin/*.rb

 ## 2.0.16